Outcome statement

 - feedback from older people with specific needs and diverse backgrounds, their supporters, families and carers (Outcome 2.6b).
 This can also include feedback from Consumer Advisory Bodies

-- older people’s care and service documents (Outcome 3.1).
+- older people’s aged care services documents (Outcome 3.1).

-Review this information to encourage continuous improvement* in how older people receive care and services in your day-to-day operations.
+Review this information to encourage continuous improvement in how older people receive aged care services in your day-to-day operations.

 Report any serious issues or situations where older people have been harmed or were at risk of harm by following the Serious Incident Response Scheme (SIRS) process.
 For example, situations such as negligence need to be: